vdavez/codingforlawyers/_chapters/ch3.md

 ### Exhibit 5: Array

 An array, despite its total simplicity, is a surprisingly powerful data type.
-An array is a list of data.
-That's it.
-Here's an example of an array:
+An array is a list of other data types.
+Arrays are defined in many languages by a comma-separated list of items placed into square brackets.
+For example, here's an example of an array of strings (you remember strings from a second ago, right?):

-`["Roberts","Scalia","Kennedy","Thomas","Ginsburg","Breyer","Alito","Sotomayor","Kagan"]`
+`["Roberts", "Scalia", "Kennedy", "Thomas", "Ginsburg", "Breyer", "Alito", "Sotomayor", "Kagan"]`

 Piece of cake?
 Good.